icco/pseudoweb/README.md

  * `make drafts` - Lists all posts not published
  * `make publish` - a nice little interface to publish posts (updates filename and date based on frontmatter)
- * `make deploy` - Runs Jekyll and pushes to the server.
  * `make github` - Compile site and push to github pages.
 We do this to get LSI and a few other features [github pages][] don't support.

 ## Writing